Him188/yamlkt/README.md

 ```

 #### Contextual deserializing
-Konfig provides a contextual serializer `YamlDynamicSerializer` for `Any`
+YamlKt provides a contextual serializer `YamlDynamicSerializer` for `Any`
 and `YamlNullDynamicSerializer` for `Any?

 By default, `YamlDynamicSerializer` is installed to `Any`.